Solo-steven/ecma-toolkit/README.md

-# ecma-parser
+# ecma-tookit

-A handbook for anyone want to learn about how to write a parser that can parse your javascript.
+This project is a handhook for anyone wants to learn more about how to parse your JavaScript, And write some basic frontend infrastructure tool from scratch.

+Also it is a toy tool from parse, transform, transpiler, minifier for your JavasScript.